|Years Coached||Record||Win %||Playoff record||Playoff win %|

 - Coach of the Year: 1976

-- Fourth in total wins for the Cincinnati Bengals.
+- Fifth in total wins for the Cincinnati Bengals.

 - First in winning percentage for the Cincinnati Bengals.